AVEVA/AVEVA-Samples/basic_samples/SDS/JavaScript/Angular/readme.rst

 inclusive; that is, both values corresponding to start and end are removed from the stream.

-Cleanup: Deleting Types, StreamViews and Streams
+Cleanup: Deleting Types, Stream Views and Streams
 -----------------------------------------------------

 In order for the program to run repeatedly without collisions, the sample performs some cleanup before exiting.
-Deleting streams, streamViews and types can be achieved by a DELETE REST call and passing the corresponding Id.
+Deleting streams, stream views and types can be achieved by a DELETE REST call and passing the corresponding Id.

 .. code:: javascript